The new blog year starts surprisingly differently...

 The lives of certain priests also inspired me and probably made more of an impression on me than their words, rather, it was their way of living the faith and their priesthood.
 I would like to highlight and talk about two priests who have already passed away.

-One is my home parish priest Artur Gläßer, who not only baptized me, but from whom I also received the sacraments of Penance and the Most Holy Eucharist for the first time, and who was also a good family friend.
+my home parish priest Artur Gläßer, who not only baptized me, but from whom I also received the sacraments of Penance and the Most Holy Eucharist for the first time, and who was also a good family friend.
 He was probably not the greatest preacher or academic theologian, but an esteemed pastor.
 His quiet, dignified way of celebrating the Liturgy

 appealed to everyone: children, young people, adults of all ages.
 His interaction with people was humorous and respectful.
 He was able to enjoy life and fellowship because he was firm in the faith that clearly sustained him throughout life: On the long road to the priesthood as a priest called later in life, and also after his stroke, when he could hardly speak but could pray